gracelee087/github-actions-dvc-cicd/03-cicd-workflow-with-cml.md

 But you also see in this workflow that there are environment variables.
 These are stored in the `secrets` of your github repository.
 You can add these secrets by going to your repository and clicking on `Settings` and then `Secrets`.
 Here you can add your secrets.
 In this case we need the `GOOGLE_APPLICATION_CREDENTIALS` to access our GCP bucket and the `MLFLOW_TRACKING_URI` to track our experiment with mlflow.

-For the `Google Application Credentials` you need to create a service account in GCP and download the json file.
+For the `Google Application Credentials` you can use the one we created in the previous markdown.
 Copy/pasting the content of a JSON is not recommended because it can cause formatting issues.
 Instead, you can encode the JSON file as a base64 string and paste the result in the secret value field.
 You can use the following command to encode the JSON file:

 ```bash
 cat <path-to-json-file> | base64 | pbcopy